 How to Choose the Right Indian Sweets Gift Box for Your Recipient?

 - Dietary Restrictions: Are they vegan, lactose intolerant, or have nut allergies?
 Many modern sweet shops offer vegan barfi or sugar-free options.
-It’s crucial to ask or check ingredient lists.
+It’s key to ask or check ingredient lists.
 For instance, a box from a vendor like Anand Sweets or Haldiram’s might offer specific allergy information.
+As highlighted by health reports for Diwali 2025 in Hindustan Times, making informed choices about ingredients, especially concerning sugar content, is increasingly important for health-conscious consumers.

 - Flavor Preferences: Do they prefer rich, creamy sweets like gulab jamun or rasmalai, or something lighter and nuttier like kaju katli or pista barfi?